vesran/AdFraud-detector/README.md

 $> docker-compose up -d
 ```

 4. Build the project using Maven and launch the ActivityConsumer main method (for Java).
+Suspicious entities will be outputed to ```quickstart/alerts.txt``` file.

 5. Go to `localhost:5601` to access Kibana.
 An index named `activitystats` has been created where you can check on
 `Menu > Stack Management > Index Management`.
 Reload indices if necessary.